Wolf Haldenstein Announces Important Progress in the Rock ’n Play Sleeper Multidistrict Litigation

 In addition to lead counsel Wolf Haldenstein, plaintiffs are represented by liaison counsel Connors LLP; an Executive Committee comprised of Bursor & Fisher, P.A., Pierce Bainbridge Beck Price, & Hecht LLP, DeNittis Osefchen Prince, P.C., and Smolen & Roytman; and 11 additional firms representing plaintiffs.

-The Wolf Haldenstein team is led by of counsel Kate McGuire.
+The Wolf Haldenstein of counsel Kate McGuire.